 8. Microwave Steriliser

 While I breastfed our daughters, we still did the occasional bottle feed, either as a chance for hubby to bond with the girls through feeding or if we were out and about and it was sometimes easier to express (plus during the time I returned to work after our first child).
 Having a microwave steamer meant quick and easy sterilisation, which is exactly what you want when feeding time rolls around in case you forgot to do it earlier.
 Plus you can pop in other small items of baby’s that you might need sterilised at times, like teething toys.
+To help the household get a good night sleep, you also want to make sure you choose the best baby bottles for gas or colic, as we had some issues finding the right bottles since they weren’t used for every feed.

 9. Medela Swing Breast Pump